Rhinoceros (play): Background and meaning

-In the first act of the play, the characters spend much time debating whether the rhinoceroses that have mysteriously appeared in France are African or Asian rhinoceroses, and which of the two types were superior to the other – a debate that Ionesco meant to be a satire on racism.
+In the first act of the play, the characters spend much time debating whether the rhinoceroses that have mysteriously appeared in France are African rhinoceroses or Asian rhinoceroses, and which of the two types were superior to the other – a debate that Ionesco meant to be a satire on racism.
 Regardless of whether the rhinoceros are African or Asian, the French characters comfortably assume their superiority to the rhinoceros; ironically the same people all become rhinoceroses themselves.
-Bérenger's friend Jean judges the superiority of African vs. Asian rhinoceroses by their number of horns (making him a caricature of those people who judge other people by the color of their skin) and at one point shouts at Bérenger: "If anybody's got horns, it is you!
+Bérenger's friend Jean judges the superiority of African vs. Asian rhinoceroses by their number of horns (Note: African rhinoceroses have two horns while Asian rhinoceroses have a single horn.) (making him a caricature of those people who judge other people by the color of their skin) and at one point shouts at Bérenger: "If anybody's got horns, it is you!
 You are an Asiatic Mongol!"
 A recurring theme in Nazi propaganda was that the Jews were an "Asiatic" people who were unfortunately living in Europe, a message that many of the French became familiar with during the German occupation of 1940–1944.
 Ionesco alludes to the atmosphere of that period in his depiction of Jean taunting Bérenger over his supposed horns, and being "Asiatic".
 Ionesco intended the character of Jean, an ambitious functionary whose careerism robs him of the ability to think critically, to be a satirical portrayal of the French civil servants who served the Vichy government.
 At various points in the play, Jean shouts out such lines as "We need to go beyond moral standards!", "Nature has its own laws.
 Morality against Nature!" and "We must go back to primeval integrity!"
 When Jean says "humanism is all washed up", Bérenger asks: "Are you suggesting we replace our moral laws with the law of the jungle?"

 Lines such as these show that Ionesco also created the character of Jean as a satire of the Iron Guard, which attacked all the humanist values of the modern West as "Jewish inventions" designed to destroy Romania, and claimed that there was a "natural law" in which "true" Romanians would discover their "primal energy" as the purest segment of the "Latin race" and assert their superiority over the "lower races".
 Notably, the more Jean rants about "natural laws" trumping all, the more he transforms into a rhinoceros.